sushii2001/DeepFace-gender-bias-detection/README.md

 We recommend using [`Viusal Studio Code`](https://code.visualstudio.com/download) to run our program, however feel free to use your preferred code editor if you are much familiar with it.

 ## Other requirements
-The following code installs the other packages' dependency used in this project
+Please proceed to clone the project repository, and run the following code to install the other packages' dependency used in this project
 ```shell
 $ pip install -r requirements.txt
 ```